Durable Human (2 book series)

 Two doctors in France are leading an awareness campaign, which they explain in this video.

-After asking parents in detail about the kids’ media use and household exposure, the doctors discovered almost all the children had spent large amounts of time on and around screens—in some cases, ten hours a day.
-But when families stopped the child’s screen exposure and greatly increased social interaction and play with the child, most if not all aspects of the condition eventually disappeared.
+When asking parents about media use in the household, the doctors were surprised to discover that almost all children with behavior changes had spent large amounts of time on and around screens—in some cases, ten hours a day.

-Various studies in Romania have come to similar conclusions, one stating “sensory-motor and socio-affective deprivation caused by the consumption of more than 4 hours/day of virtual environment can activate behaviours and elements similar to those found in children diagnosed with ASD (Autism Spectrum Disorder).”
+Romanian researchers had a similar discovery, one stating that “sensory-motor and socio-affective deprivation caused by the consumption of more than 4 hours/day of virtual environment can activate behaviours and elements similar to those found in children diagnosed with ASD (Autism Spectrum Disorder).”

-Because this phenomenon has been so often observed in Romania, screen withdrawal there is now a therapeutic protocol for early ASD and a campaign is underway informing parents about the problem.
+In Romania today, screen withdrawal is a therapeutic protocol for early ASD.
+There are Virtual Autism clinics and a campaign to inform parents about the problem.

-Meanwhile, a study released in 2022 of more than 84,000 Japanese babies and their mothers found that “among boys, longer screen time at 1 year of age was significantly associated with autism spectrum disorder at 3 years of age.”
+In Japan, in a 2022 study of more than 84,000 Japanese babies and their mothers, “among boys, longer screen time at 1 year of age was significantly associated with autism spectrum disorder at 3 years of age.”

 “With the rapid increase in device usage,” concluded the authors, “it is necessary to review the health effects of screen time on infants and to control excessive screen time.”

-A study of toddlers’ brains seems to bear out the behavioral indicators.
+A brain study seems to bear out the behavioral indicators.

 “Think of white matter as cables, sort of like telephone lines that are connecting the various parts of the brain so they can talk to each other,” study author Dr. John Hutton told CNN.